BilalBilly/botnet-project/README.md

 **4. DDOS**

 For DDOS, the user must first enter the URL.
-For the "request" module, you need a URL that starts with http; a copy and paste is therefore sufficient.
+For the "request" module, you need a URL that starts with http copy and paste is therefore sufficient.
 We created a loop and using slicing we are forced to start the url with http at least.
-Then the user enters the month, day, hour, minute of the attack; these were complicated to manage because they had to be converted several times.
+Then the user enters the month, day, hour, minute of the attack.
+These were complicated to manage because they had to be converted several times.
 Then, these are received by the Slave which will test them in a great condition, which when respected down to the minute will execute 10 requests on the chosen URL.

 <p align="center">
 <img alt="DDOS" src="https://user-images.githubusercontent.com/44061238/92574590-9440c180-f287-11ea-9947-ef9c77297180.png" height="280" />